pratiksinha-kol/terraform-beginner-bootcamp-2023/README.md

 export AWS_DEFAULT_REGION=us-east-1
 ```

+Create a IAM User on your AWS Account and provide with them with permissions you deemed appropriate.
+After the user is created, generate Access Keys under ***Security Credentials*** tab.

 If you have successfully set **[credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html#envvars-set)**, you will be returned with a json file.
 For example:

 ```json